Provide the highest level of pastoral care to our students/span>

 - To apply for this position, or to request further information, please contact: firstname.lastname@example.org

-The Welfare Officer (WO) is a Deputy Safeguarding Lead and holds a pivotal position at Kings Oxford.
-Kings is registered as a boarding school with the Department for Education and the Welfare Officer (Deputy Safeguarding Lead) is required to support the Designated Safeguarding Lead in all matters of Safeguarding and Child Protection at Kings Oxford, and potentially take the lead in the SWO’s absence.
+The Senior Welfare Officer (SWO) role holds a pivotal role at Kings Oxford being the Designated Safeguarding Lead.
+Kings is registered as a boarding school with the Department for Education and the SWO is required to lead in all matters of Safeguarding and Child Protection at Kings Oxford.
 Ensuring the highest level of pastoral care is offered to our students and all Safeguarding and Child Protection needs are met and maintained.
 This compliance is in line with the National Minimum Standards for Boarding Schools and the Ofsted Common Assessment Framework and Standards for Inspection of Boarding and Residential Schools.

 Main responsibilities and duties

 - Being the Designated Safeguarding Lead and nominated Child Protection Officer for the school, leading a team of Deputy DSLs